marcosmss/chat-realtime/README.md

 ## Chat Real-time

-The project is a chat in real-time done with NodeJS.
+The project is a chat in real-time done with NodeJS and Socket.IO.

 ## Run the project